 Supercontracts on nCore are an improved version of smart contracts that are located off-chain in ProximaX’s distributed and decentralized storage layer.
 While smart contracts are difficult to modify, Supercontracts allow authorized parties to easily stop, amend, and restart them if they reach a consensus.

 Figure 3.
-Multi-level multi-signing of a transaction
+A typical representation of a Supercontract

 - Metadata: Metadata is important in conveying a message with certain transactions and banks can do so using nCore.
 For example, if a bank wants to prohibit transactions to a blacklisted account or prioritize transactions to some special accounts, they can apply metadata along with the funds or the accounts directly to add more information.